Abner261/se-assignment-2-introduction-to-software-engineering-Abner261/README.md

 1. **Planning:**

-**Description:** This phase involves defining the project's scope, objectives, and deliverables.
+	- This phase involves defining the project's scope, objectives, and deliverables.
 It includes feasibility studies, resource allocation, project scheduling, and risk management.
 The main goal is to establish a clear plan and roadmap for the project's execution.

 2. **Requirements Analysis:**

-**Description:** During this phase, stakeholders' needs and expectations are gathered and documented in detail.
+	- During this phase, stakeholders' needs and expectations are gathered and documented in detail.
 Functional and non-functional requirements are identified, ensuring that the software will meet user needs and comply with business rules.

+3. **Design:**

+	- This phase focuses on creating the architecture of the software system.
+It involves defining the system components, data flow, interface designs, and technical specifications.
+The goal is to develop a blueprint that guides developers in the implementation phase.